 - Degree programs or individual courses are not considered a factor in the calculation of GPAs

 - Calculations include grades from all courses included on the transcript, including repeated courses

 - Courses with Pass/Fail grades or transfer credits (including International Baccalaureate, Advance Placement and CEGEP programs) are not included in GPA calculations, but are considered credit requirement totals

 - No adjustments are made based on course load or course levels

-Applicants who have studied outside of North America must have their foreign transcripts evaluated through The World Education Services (WES).
+Applicants who have studied outside of North America two or more semesters must have their foreign transcripts evaluated through The World Education Services (WES).
 Information pertaining to the assessment of international grades can be found on the OMSAS website.